-At that point, my frail CDC card was not meant to be pulled in and out of my wallet on the regular, handled by multiple airline agents, and shoved back to me between a boarding pass and passport (only to be pulled out again at the next checkpoint).
+At that point, my frail CDC card was not meant to be pulled in and out of my wallet regularly, handled by multiple airline agents, and shoved back to me between a boarding pass and passport (only to be pulled out again at the next checkpoint).

 This is where the CLEAR Health Pass app comes in!
 Imagine having all of your needed health documents in one place at the touch of a button (or touch screen!).

-Once you have downloaded the CLEAR app, you can immediately begin to fill in your health profile.
+Once you have downloaded the CLEAR app, you can immediately fill in your health profile.

 To link your vaccination card: